eZcheeeZ/It-Is-Finished.github.io/README.md

 <body>
     <h1>Gospel Quiz</h1>

-    <p>Between 1 and 10, how certain are you that you'd go to Heaven right now?</p>
+    <p>Between 1 and 10, 1 being unsure and 10 being absolutely certain, how certain are you that if you died right now that you'd go to Heaven?</p>
     <input type="number" id="certainty" min="1" max="10">

     <p>If you stood at the gates of Heaven and God asked, "Why should I let you in?" what would you say?</p>